-The proposed rules provide protections for the public in all of the following ways: (a) setting forth uniform standards for determining whether a candidate should be disqualified from obtaining ballot access based upon a false statement; (b) providing clerks with guidance on what outstanding reports must be filed prior to the filing of the affidavit of identity; (c) providing for clarity for candidates so they may understand the process and avoid disqualification.
+The proposed rules provide protections for the public in all of the following ways: (a) setting forth uniform standards for determining whether signature sufficiently agree with the Qualified Voter File; (b) providing clerks with guidance on how to determine whether the signature agrees; (c) providing for protections for voters when it is determined that a signature does not match by creating cure provisions.
 These measures are designed to protect the public interest in secure, responsible, and fair elections while at the same time promoting a regulatory environment that is the least burdensome for those required to comply.